Do you need to be paying sales tax? Find out today using our nexus calculator.

 However, there is some debate about the effectiveness and sustainability of sales tax holidays.
 Sure, the government misses out on revenue it could bring in from sales tax that weekend, but those tax breaks could lead to long-term revenue and growth as they stimulate spending and act as a jolt to the local economy.
 Plus, consumers tend to come for tax-free shopping but end up purchasing other items that aren't included in the holiday and paying sales tax on those items, which can also help tax revenue.

 However, some people argue that the increased sales are a moot point as customers hold off on their shopping in the days and weeks leading up to the sales tax holiday to take advantage of the savings.
-If a customer plans to buy a generator or computer, they often wait until the tax-free weekend to spend the same money but save on taxes.
-Essentially, instead of spreading the spending out over a typical month, the spending was consolidated into a single weekend that only appeared to boost sales.
-But this isn’t always the case: one study found that a sales tax holiday in Massachusetts increases spending over the entire month.
+If a customer plans to buy a big-ticket item like a generator or computer, they often wait until the tax-free weekend to spend the same money but save on taxes.
+Instead of spreading the spending out over a typical month, the spending was consolidated into a single weekend that only appeared to boost sales.
+But this isn't always the case: one study found that a sales tax holiday in Massachusetts increased spending over the entire month.

 Retailers should also be aware of local dates and inclusions so they can plan accordingly, including scheduling more staff if necessary to match the influx in foot traffic.

-3. Computers, computer software, and school computer supplies priced $750 or less
+2. Computers, computer software, and school computer supplies with sales price of $1,173 or less

 Does not apply to: